dm5tt/CW_Radar_Recordings/README.md

 # Configuration

+Radar:
+ - Frequency: ~24.125GHz
+ - EIRP: ~18dBm

+ADC
-2 Byte per sample
+* 16 Byte per sample (uint16_t)

-16 Bit ADC resolution
+* 16 Bit ADC resolution

-50kHz ADC speed
+* 50kHz ADC speed

-V_aref = 3.3V
+* V_aref = 3.3V

 The parameters of the antenna can be found if you google for the "HLK-LD2415" datasheet.

 The transmitter/antenna itself wasn't modified.

 # Recording Chain